3 Days at Banff National Park

 PS: If it is your first time staying at an Airbnb, click this link to get $40 off your first stay!

-- Sunrise at Moraine Lake.
+- Watch the sunrise at Moraine Lake.
 We recommend getting there about 45 minutes-1 hour before sunrise to get a good spot (it gets busy!) and to get the full experience of seeing the light hit the lake.

 - After Moraine Lake, make your way to Lake Louise to grab a highly coveted parking spot and kick off your hike for the day!